5 tips for nurturing a happy, creative & motivated team

 2. Prioritise health and wellbeing

-We’ve also introduced regular yoga sessions and table tennis into our office space, as well as scheduling a weekly order of fresh fruit and nuts that arrives each Monday morning.
+We’ve also introduced regular yoga sessions and got new table tennis paddles for the new table tennis in our office space, as well as scheduling a weekly order of fresh fruit and nuts that arrives each Monday morning.
 This provides us with the chance to take a quick break, stretch the legs and enjoy a healthy snack.

 3. Utilise office space and support collaboration